What Is IT Compliance?

 2. How do I communicate concerns about specific issues in my industry?

-For example, if you're concerned about large payments being taken from a single credit card, you should research that industry's credit card regulations and talk with your bank about how they handle payments.
+Every industry has its own compliance regulations.
+To communicate concerns about certain issues in your industry, look for more information.
+For example, if you're concerned about approving large transactions on a single credit card, learn more about credit card regulations and talk to your bank about how they handle such payments.

 3. Are there different levels of certifications for meeting IT requirements?